s15n/par-lang/README.md

 Now that we've fully covered process syntax, I think expressions are best explained by giving their equivalents in process syntax, together with some illuminating examples.

+> 📝 When trying out expression syntax, I highly recommend checking the compiled code.
+The compiled code
+> is in bare-bones process syntax, which can be very revealing about the meaning of various expressions.

 ### Sending values

 #### Application